-- Convene Planning Committee to:
+- Convene Planning Committee.

 - Identify professional practice gap(s) based on internal or external data sources and provide sources if requested.

-- Analyze practice gap(s), learners’ needs, and determine desired result(s) of educational intervention (e.g., to change competence, performance, patient outcomes) to formulate educational objectives.
+- Analyze practice gap(s), learners' needs, and determine the desired result(s) of educational intervention (e.g., to change competence, performance, patient outcomes) to formulate educational objectives.

-- Identify target audience.
+- Identify the target audience.